Asbestos Pipe Maker Sues Plaintiff Law Firm

 -

 Legal options remain.
-The vast majority of mesothelioma cases involve genuine exposure histories and result in compensation for real victims.
+The vast majority of mesothelioma cases involve genuine exposure histories and result in compensation for people with real exposure to asbestos.

 -